 Each person or entity that seeks to do business with the SFWIB shall adopt a Code of Business Ethics and shall, prior to the execution of any Contract between the respondent and the SFWIB, submit a completed Business Ethics Affidavit as referenced in Attachment L, (Operational Documents), stating that the respondent has adopted a Code that complies with the requirements of section 2-8.1 of the Code of Miami-Dade County, Florida.
 Any person or entity that fails to submit the required affidavit shall be ineligible for a contract award.
-The Code of Business Ethics shall apply to all business that the Respondent does with the SFWIB and shall, at a minimum, require the Respondent to comply with all applicable governmental rules and regulations including, among others, the Miami-Dade County Conflict of Interest and Code of Ethics Ordinance and the Miami-Dade County False Claims Ordinance.
+The Code of Business Ethics shall apply to all business that the Respondent does with the SFWIB and shall, at a minimum, require the Respondent to comply with all applicable governmental rules and Code of Ethics Ordinance and the Miami-Dade County False Claims Ordinance.
 The failure of a Respondent to comply with its Code of Business Ethics shall render any contract between the Respondent and the SFWIB voidable, and subject violators to debarment from future work with the SFWIB pursuant to section 10-38(h)(2) of the Code of Miami-Dade County, Florida.